All Episodes

 Now let's have the conversation that not many shows will have.

-And here's here's what I mean.
+And here's what I mean.

-I I have said this a few times in my career, and I've had a lot of people agree with me, and and let's see if you do, and what we need to do is to tell everybody from affiliates in North Carolina to affiliates in Maine, we love you, and everything I just said was sincere.
+And what we need to do is to tell everybody from affiliates in North Carolina to affiliates in Maine, we love you, and everything I just said was sincere.

-That having been said, let me share a couple of things and see if it resonates with you and see and see if we can ask why it is, what we think's going on, and what all the media ought to do about it.
+That having been said, let me share a couple of things and see if it resonates with you and see if we can ask why it is, what we think's going on, and what all the media ought to do about it.

 There is nothing that is as kind of crazy to me as approaching hurricane coverage.

-It's like they are hiring new reporters so that they can have people block by block in every town and every stretch of seacoast from Nag's head to Newfoundland, so that every channel, every network.
+It's like they are hiring new reporters so that they can have people block by block in every town and every stretch of seacoast from Nagshead to Newfoundland so that every channel, every network.

-What's it gonna do?
+What's it going to do?

-And why exactly is that?
+You know, and why exactly is that?

-Address your emails to Bo, because I wanted to keep there's a long list of things that every host believes and doesn't quite know if he wants to float out.
+Address your emails to Bo because I wanted to keep there's a long list of things that every host believes and doesn't quite know if he wants to float out.

 This will either work out really well or not.